admacro/ruby-basics/README.md

 # ruby-basics

+This repository was originally setup for learning basics of Ruby programming language.
+As I learn and commit code every day (almost :), I started to accumulate Ruby learning resources here.
+Most of them are free online and are generally reliable with good quality.
+I went through all of them page by page, and added my own understanding to the comments for future review.
+It's now growing beyond basics, touching Rack, Rails, metaprograming and enterprise Rails.
+Put some effort into these and you will be rewarded. :D

 ### Thank you!
 So long!
 - [Ruby: Learn Ruby in 1 Hour](http://xahlee.info/ruby/ruby_basics.html) and [Ruby by Example](http://xahlee.info/ruby/ruby_index.html)
 - [Ruby in Twenty Minutes](https://www.ruby-lang.org/en/documentation/quickstart/)